devmetrics/devmetrics-nodejs-core/README.md

 ```
 All settings are optional:

-- `host` - Set to your private instance of logstash, if required.
-Defaults to `service.devmetrics.io`
+- `host` - Set to your private instance of logstash, if required, defaults to `service.devmetrics.io`
-- `port` - Logstash port, defaults to 5545 for devmetrics.io cluster
+- `port` - Logstash port, defaults to 5546 for devmetrics.io cluster
 - `app_id` - The unique app_id to filter your data and access dashboards, defaults to `os.hostname()`
 - `no_console` - Set to `true` for the silent mode (no stdout), defaults to `false`
 - `software_version` - Your app's version.
 Useful for continuous integration, defaults to ``